MIT-REALM/certrol/README.md

 Then follow the installation instructions for each submodule you are interested in using.

+## Licenses

+Licenses for each submodule are maintained within each submodule.
+In summary:

+1. `sablas` has a TODO license
+2. `macbf` has a TODO license
+3. `sablas` has a TODO license
+4. `neural_clbf` has a 3-clause BSD license.

 ## Citation

 If you find this project useful in your research, please consider citing: